Hampshire and Isle of Wight Fire and Rescue Service: Fire stations and appliances

 The fire stations are divided into eight geographical groups:

 Co-responding

 HIWFRS works in partnership with the South Central Ambulance Service and Isle of Wight Ambulance Service to provide emergency medical cover to select areas.
 The aim of a fire service co-responder is to preserve life until the arrival of an ambulance service paramedic.
-Co-responder units (CRU) are single manned by a specially trained firefighter, who, where fire service operational cover is available, will take the CRU and attend a medical emergency at the request of the ambulance service.
+Co-responder units (CRU) consist of a single specially trained firefighter, who, where fire service operational cover is available, will take the CRU and attend a medical emergency at the request of the ambulance service.

 Operations

-Firefighting cover

-HIWFRS provides fire cover according to a system of four risk categories which have traditionally been used across the UK, where every building is rated for its risk on a scale from 'A' down to 'D'.
-The risk category determines the minimum number of appliances to be sent in a pre-determined attendance (PDA).

-Category 'A' includes areas with a high density of large buildings, specific high risk sites, and/or population, such as docklands, ports, oil refineries, fuel storage facilities, hospitals, prisons, and some commercial and industrial complexes and factories.
-Two fire engines are to arrive within five minutes, and a third within eight minutes.
-An aerial high-reach appliance is also sent on many 'A' risk PDAs.

-Category 'B' areas have a medium density of large buildings and/or population, such as multi-storey residential blocks, shops and factories, and will generally be classified as 'B' risk.
-Two fire engines will be deployed, with the first to arrive within five minutes and the second within eight minutes.

-Category 'C' covers lower density, suburban areas and detached properties usually found in smaller towns and villages.
-One fire engine should arrive at a 'C' risk incident within ten minutes, and a second within twenty minutes.

-Category 'D' covers more rural areas not covered by the first three categories.
-One fire engine should arrive at 'D' risk incidents within 20 minutes, with any further assistance available on-request by the on-scene officer in charge.

-HIWFRS also has fire cover for the ports of Southampton and Portsmouth, including HMNB Portsmouth, and the airports of Southampton and Farnbrough.

 Mutual assistance

 The Fire and Rescue Services Act 2004 gives the UK fire services the ability to call upon other services or fire authorities in what is known as mutual assistance.

 Hampshire and Isle of Wight Fire and Rescue Service gives mutual aid to the following services: